garily/nodejs-forward-proxy-server/README.md

 # A Node.JS Forward Proxy Server
+An HTTP proxy tunnel for both HTTP and HTTPS traffic.

 ### Packages used:
 * ```http```
 * ```url```
 * ```net```

 ### Installation and Usage
 #### Clone the repository: